Neha/Nodejs-workshop/README.md

   - What is event loop
   - Why it is important
   - What is single thread
-  - Compramise of single thread
+  - Comprimse of single thread
   - Timers

 ### NPM